Model context protocol (MCP)

 The Atlan MCP server provides a set of tools that enable AI agents to work directly with Atlan metadata.
 These tools supply real-time context to AI environments, making it easier to search, explore, and update metadata without leaving your workflow.

 The latest version of the server includes all of the tools listed below.
-If you don't see a tool in your environment, update to the latest Atlan MCP server version.
+If you're using Remote MCP, the tool list updates automatically—no action needed on your end.
+If you're using Local MCP and don't see a tool listed here, update to the latest Atlan MCP server version.

 Semantic search